junxit/us-congress-bills-113/metadata.md

 - 2013-03-21 — Introduced in Senate
 - 2013-03-21 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S2162)
+- 2013-04-16 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-32.
+- 2013-05-16 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2013-07-15 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+With written report No. 113-76.
+- 2013-07-15 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+With written report No. 113-76.
+- 2013-07-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 133.